DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 means of access in conditions of market failure.
-Public WiFi, which in other contexts is a transitory solution for people when away from home and work, is intended as a first level of service in some remote communities, making up for the lack of fibre optic and mobile broadband infrastructure.
-Remote communities, such as the Maku Shed in Papunya, have been experimenting with how to make public WiFi sustainable.
+Public WiFi, which in other contexts is a transitory solution for people when away from home and work, is intended as a first level of service in some remote communities, making up for the lack of fiber optic and mobile broadband infrastructure.
+Remote communities, such as in the Maku Shed in Papunya, have been experimenting with how to make public WiFi sustainable.
 However, there is no clear path to ensuring that WiFi or mobile broadband are possible in communities of all sizes, or how these might